 Do You Have Plans In Metric?

 Virtually everything on the internet is by definition “World Wide”.
-Even though Mechanical Elements (Synthesis Engineering Services) is physically located in the USA, we have a world audience, so it’s a fair question: Do you have plans in metric?
+Even though Mechanical Elements (and Synthesis Engineering Services) is physically located in the USA, we have a world audience, so that is a fair question: Do you have plans in metric?
 After all, for most of the world, the metric system rules.
-It’s only in the USA that inches and feet with old the English system are still common.
-Even the English don’t use the English system any more.
+It is only in the USA that inches and feet with old the English system are still common.
+Even the English got smart and do not use the English system any more.

 Personally, I agree.
 The metric system is so much easier to use, easier to think about, and makes more sense.
 No question here.
-However, as much as I’d like to see things change, this country has a lot of history with it, and a lot of people that stubbornly resist the change.
-I’m not sure why, but that’s a different discussion.
+However, as much as I would like to see things change, this country has a lot of history with it, and a lot of people that stubbornly resist the change.
+I am not sure why, but that is a different discussion.

 DIY Plans In Metric